bkacjios/lua-mumble/README.md

 ### `OnServerPingTCP (mumble.client client, Table event)`

 Called when the server sends a responce to a TCP ping request.
-The mumble.client will automatically ping the server every 30 seconds within mumble.loop()

 ``` lua
 Table event = {